 9 credits – Core Courses

-Although not required, a portfolio would be considered an asset.
+- Although not required, a portfolio would be considered an asset.
 A portfolio is broadly understood as creative projects undertaken by the individual or as part of a team.
 It may include, examples of sketches, drawings, story boards, scientific graphs, information maps, creative writing, client based or self-directed projects, or any other design support material.
 You may upload a portfolio in slideroom if you wish.